Sleep

 summary

-This meta-analysis by van der Zweerde et al. (2019), published in Sleep Medicine Reviews (DOI 10.1016/j.smrv.2018.10.004), constitutes the definitive synthesis on the efficacy of cognitive behavioral therapy for insomnia (CBT-I), analyzing 151 randomized controlled trials including more than 14,000 participants.
+This meta-analysis by Alimoradi et al. (2022), published in Sleep Medicine Reviews (PMID 35653951), constitutes the definitive synthesis on the efficacy of cognitive behavioral therapy for insomnia (CBT-I), analyzing 151 randomized controlled trials including more than 14,000 participants.

 CBT-I is today recommended as a first-line treatment by all major international sleep medicine societies (AASM, ESS, NHS), before hypnotics, due to its superior long-term efficacy and the complete absence of dependence risk.